 This place isn’t all looks and no substance though, and the upstairs restaurant is proof of that.
 Both the lunch and evening menus are varied with a selection of British and international dishes, as well as plenty of seafood options – the sea is on their doorstep after all.
 This isn’t any old pub grub though – we thought the food was exceptionally good.

-The starters we had, the Crayfish & Mango and the Smoked Salmon with Apple & Pear, give you an idea of the creative dishes you can get here.
-But you can also get pub classics too, like the Sausages of the Day, and the Lasagna, which were the two main courses we tried out.
+Starting dishes like the Crayfish & Mango and the Smoked Salmon with Apple & Pear, give you an idea of the creative dishes you can get here.
+But you can also get pub classics too, like the Sausages of the Day, and the Lasagna.
 There’s plenty of vegan and vegetarian options as well, which is always an added bonus.

 Downstairs is where you’ll find the pub/bar area, and also that’s where ale lovers will rejoice as there’s an impressive six handpumps serving a mix of local and national ale.
-St Austell Proper Job was what we went with but you may enjoy something from Otter Brewery.
+St Austell Proper Job tends to be available, but you may enjoy something from Otter Brewery.
 Honestly, we don’t think there’s anything better than drinking ale in a historic old pub – it just feels like the right way to toast history.

 On top of the picturesque surroundings and good grub, there’s occasionally live music at The Cherub Inn, so make sure to check their Facebook page to see if there’s anything on when you’re in town.